-All images in this post are courtesy of McDonalds.com
+All images of food items are property of McDonalds.com

 If you’re new around here, this single most important thing that I like to preach is that you can eat ANY food you like, no matter what your goals are.